 The latest mega-merger has led to a situation, much like that of a number of South American countries, in that AB InBev now almost exclusively control the beer market in Peru; taking them from practically 0 to 100 in terms of power and control over the Peruvian beer market.

-Craft beer lacks the room to grow in Peru
+5. Craft beer in Peru lacks the room to grow

 Favourite beer in Peru: Cusqueña Dorada